The Importance of Directors and Officers Insurance for Nonprofits

-If the board members of a nonprofit organization commit a mistake regarding governance matters, Directors and officers insurance protects them financially from these consequences.
-Some of these governances board members either establish or update policies which involve the following matters:
+If the board members of a nonprofit organization committed a mistake regarding governance matters, Directors and officers insurance protects them financially from these consequences.
+Some of these governances board members either establish or update policies that involve the following matters:

-- Organizational Principles – Board Members assist in establishing the mission, vision and overall purpose of the organization.
-These principles provide guidance to your leadership team and working staff.
+- Organizational Principles – Board Members assist in establishing the organization’s mission, vision, and overall purpose.
+These principles guide your leadership team and working staff.

 - Business Strategy – Established to provide goals for the overall business.